aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_08_01_gridcps.md

 auto
 cpreport covellite.vmd cell border graph
 ```
+(Occasionally, strange results may be obtained from the integration of
+atomic charges with VASP due to noise in the `AECCAR0` file.
+To
+prevent this, do not use `ADDGRID=.TRUE.` in your `INCAR` file.)

 The [CPREPORT](/critic2/manual/cpsearch/#c2-cpreport) keyword is used
 to write the set of critical points to a vmd file for visualization,